TosbackCgusBridge-Bot/CGUs-versions/Ubuntu/Terms of Service.md

 Details of the agreement you need to send to us before you begin contributing to projects at Canonical.

-Bootstack terms ›
+BootStack terms ›

-A legal description of the services included in Bootstack.
+A legal description of the services included in BootStack.

 Short terms ›

-This agreement sets out Canonical’s standard service terms for both Ubuntu Advantage and Bootstack customers.
+This agreement sets out Canonical’s standard service terms for both Ubuntu Advantage and BootStack customers.